Matplotlib requires a GUI library

 Some sites have the CHIANTI database maintained as part of a SolarSoft distribution.
 In that case, simply set XUVTOP to the directory were it resides, usually something like $SSW/packages/chianti/dbase

-In order to be compatible with the latest version (7.1) of the CHIANTI atomic database, it is necessary to install the latest version (0.5) of ChiantiPy
+In order to be compatible with the latest version (7.1) of the CHIANTI atomic database, it is necessary to install the latest version (0.5 and 0.6) of ChiantiPy

 The ChiantiPy package can be downloaded from the ChiantiPy project page at Sourceforge, untar it, cd to the directory where it was unpacked, and then, as root

 If you do not have root privileges, simply put the ChiantiPy directory in your PYTHONPATH

 python setup.py install --prefix=somewhere_in_my_PYTHONPATH

 or on a Mac, with the Anaconda package

 python setup.py install --prefix=/Users/your_user_name/anaconda/

 Thanks to Peter Young (GMU) for providing the instructions for installation on Mac and Windows